 10 percent of all employees with the highest salary and returns them in descending order according to their salary.
 Specifying

-WITH TIES makes sure that any employees that have salaries equal to the lowest salary returned (the last row) are also included in the result set, even if doing this exceeds
+WITH TIES ensures that employees with salaries equal to the lowest salary returned (the last row) are also included in the result set, even if it exceeds

 10 percent of employees.